great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_redshift_datasource.rst

 .. _how_to_guides__configuring_datasources__how_to_configure_a_redshift_datasource:

 ######################################
-How to Configure a Redshift Datasource
+How to configure a Redshift Datasource
 ######################################

 This guide shows how to connect to a Redshift Datasource.